 - A successful petition will boost your authority.
 Readers will be happy to connect with you, now that you share the same concerns

-- Who doesn’t like more followers and heated discussions at social media?
+- Who doesn’t like more followers and heated discussions on social media?

 If all that sounds like a plan, it’s because it is!